percona/pmm-doc/docs/get-started/alerting.md

     Time specified in mute timing must be in UTC and military format i.e. 14:00 not 2:00 PM.

 ## Silence alerts
-Create a silence when you want to suppress (or stop) any Alerts (and their associated Notifications) for a very specific amount of time.
-Silences default to today’s current date and have a default duration of two hours which can be changed if required.
+Create a silence when you want to suppress (or stop) alerts and their associated notifications for a very specific amount of time.
+Silences default to today’s current date and have a default duration of two hours.

 You can also schedule a silence for a future date and time.
 This is referred to as a `Pending` silence, which can be observed on the Silences page.

 During a silence, PMM continues to track metrics but does not trigger alerts or send notifications to any specified contact points.
 Once the silence expires alerts and notifications will resume.

-Silenced alerts are still recorded under **Alerting > Fired Alerts** (and appear on the page as `surpressed`) so that you can review them later.
-Silenced alerts are disabled for as long as it's specified in the Silence Duration or until you remove a silence.
+Silenced alerts are still recorded under **Alerting > Fired Alerts** so that you can review them later.
+Silenced alerts show up as **Surpressed** and are disabled for as long as it's specified in the **Silence Duration**, or until you remove a silence.

-#### Adding/Using silences
+#### Using silences

 You can silence an alert from the **Fired alerts** page or from the **Alert rules** page by expanding the Alert Rule and clicking the *Silence* button.